mikalhart/ESP32-OTA-Pull/README.md

 # ESP32-OTA-Pull
-An Arduino library to faciliate simple ESP32 "**pull**"-based OTA updates
+An Arduino library to facilitate simple ESP32 "**pull**"-based OTA updates

 ## "Pull" Design
 There are a number of good Arduino libraries out there for OTA ("Over The Air") firmware updates.
 Example: [ArduinoOTA](https://github.com/jandrassy/ArduinoOTA) and [AsyncElegantOTA](https://github.com/ayushsharma82/AsyncElegantOTA).
 These libraries use a "push" technology, wherein you identify a target device you'd like to update and push/upload a new firmware to it.